 Checks drawn on depository institutions outside of the twelve Federal Reserve Districts can be forwarded to the Federal Reserve Bank for collection.
-This process is easy.
-Here is all you need to know to get started.
+Here is what you need to know to get started:

 Information and sign up documentation to register for Foreign Check Processing (required).

 Preparation of Foreign Items, Cash Letter Packaging Instructions, Forwarding Cash Letters for Processing and Collection

 When we receive foreign items back on return, we return the items directly to you.
 The exchange rate in effect on the date of return is the rate that will be applied to the item.

 Deadlines, Availability, and Fees, Reconciliation of Credits (items deposited) and Debits (items returned), Exchange Rates

 The preferred option for preparing foreign items for deposit is to encode your foreign checks for the face value of each item, e.g., a check written for 100 Eurodollars is encoded 100.
 The items are then listed on a tape, and the total amount is written on the foreign cash letter form.
 The final dollar value of the check will be determined by the application exchange rate.

 Once you have prepared your foreign items for deposit, prepare your foreign cash letter form.
 Foreign cash letter forms can be completed online and printed for use with your foreign check deposits to the Federal Reserve Bank.
 Multiple currency types can be included with a single cash letter form.

 Send all Foreign Item Cash Letters to the Federal Reserve Bank of Atlanta.
 Please clearly mark "FOREIGN ITEMS ENCLOSED"